Bavarian uprising of 1705–1706: End of the uprising

 On 11 January 1706, a delegation from the insurrection traveled to Salzburg for peace negotiations.
-The delegation included Mayor Dürnhardt, Freiherr von Paumgarten and von Prielmayr, Mayor Georg Ludwig Harter of Burghausen and the farmer Franz Nagelstätter.
-On 13 January 1706 the city of Schärding surrendered, followed on the 16th by Cham, on the 17th by Braunau and on the 18th, the last city, Burghausen surrendered.
+The delegation included Mayor Dürnhardt, Freiherr von Paumgarten, Freiherr Franz Bernhard von Prielmayr, Mayor Georg Ludwig Harter of Burghausen and the farmer Franz Nagelstätter.
+On 13 January 1706 the city of Schärding surrendered, followed on the 16th by Cham, on the 17th by Braunau; and on the 18th, the last city, Burghausen surrendered.

 Leaders of the uprising

-A "list of the ringleaders of the peasant uprising" included 15 names or descriptions.
+A "list of the ringleaders of the peasant uprising" included 15 names or descriptions: